 In this section, I introduce a static model of supply and demand for home sharing.
 On the demand side, guests face a discrete set of options and choose their best available option.

 Guests are price takers, and they maximize their utilities based on observed prices and listings' attributes.
 On the other hand, suppliers compete in a monopolistic competition environment with competition in prices.
 Suppliers' decisions are based on their profit function and probability that their property be booked.

-I first start with the demand side of the model and guests' decision about their choices of listing to rent in each day.
+I first start with the demand side of the model and guests' rental decision in each day.
+Potential guests choose among available listings in the city with a specific capacity in each day.
 The utility function is based on Berry et al. (1995) and Bayer et al. (2007).
 Guests choose among a discrete set of available listings at the time of booking to maximize their indirect utility.
 The indirect utility of guest i from choosing listing h is as follows: